rl-institut/multi-vector-simulator/docs/model/components.rst

 Hydrogen storage (H2)
 =====================

-Hydrogen storages are modelled as all storage types in MVS with as *GenericStorage* like described above.
+Hydrogen storages are modelled as all storage types in MVS with as :code:`GenericStorage` like described above.

 The most common hydrogen storages store H2 as liquid under temperatures lower than -253 °C or under high pressures.
 The energy needed to provide these requirements cannot be modelled via the storage component as another energy sector such as cooling or electricity is needed.
 It could therefore, be modelled as an additional demand of the energy system, see `issue #811 <https://github.com/rl-institut/multi-vector-simulator/issues/811>`_